vercel/next.js/docs/advanced-features/security-headers.md

 When a directive uses a keyword such as `self`, wrap it in single quotes `''`.

-In the header's value, replace the new line with an empty string.
+In the header's value, replace the new line with a space.

 ```jsx
 {